pschool-in/curriculum/content/grammar/new-topics/pronouns-1.md

 *Those* are mine clothes.
 ```

-Tap the demonstrative pronouns in these sentences. (title)
 ```
 I would like *those*, please.
 I am not sure *that* is how you do it.